-In a workably competitive market, the prices generated by the interaction of buyers and sellers can provide a useful indication of market fundamentals (eg expectations about supply and demand conditions), and a signal to efficiently allocate resources.
+In a workably competitive market, the prices generated by the interaction of buyers and sellers can provide a useful indication of expectations about supply and demand, and a signal to efficiently allocate resources.
 If prices are struck in an open and transparent market then other market participants may be able to rely on the signals provided by these prices rather than having to carry out their own detailed analysis of market conditions and prices.

 Markets are dynamic and participants are not always rational or able to foresee future events.
-This is a natural state of any market and not necessarily a market failure, and therefore not a justification for government intervention.
-Participants in workably competitive markets can produce solutions to informational shortages (eg through flexible contracts).
-However, there may be some instances where government intervention is required to improve information availability.
+This is a natural state of any market and not necessarily a market failure.
+Participants in workably competitive markets can produce solutions to informational shortages, although there may be some instances where government intervention is required to improve information availability.

-Information may have the characteristics of a public good - non-rivalry and non-excludability.393 Other information may be private, which is excludable to others.
+Information may have the characteristics of a public good - non-rivalry and non-excludability.
+Other information may be private, which is excludable to others.
 This is a source of information asymmetry, the situation where a party to a transaction has greater information than the other.
 This can occur before or after a contract is entered into.
 Another source of information asymmetry is the cost of information, leading market participants to economise on, and seek efficient levels of, information.